cloned2k16/niMan/README.md

 # Installation - Usage

 type
-*  NPM install
+*  build
+  which would install required packages either for nodejs and for the GUI

 *  nim list available

-  which would install required packages
-  then download the owned private version of nodeJs (used by niM-Min)
+  which would download the owned private version of nodeJs (if not already)
   then list most up to date version for each branch  7.x.x ..
 6.x.x ... etc..